BindaCMS/binda/README.md

 Please comment your code as much as possible.

 ## License
-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GNU General Public License v3.0](https://github.com/a-barbieri/binda/blob/master/LICENSE).